manosim/manos.im/_posts/2015-05-23-electron-oauth-with-github.md

 ---
 layout: post
 title: Electron. oAuth authentication with GitHub
+keywords: electron,javascript,node,oauth,authentication,token
 cover: electron-oauth-github.png
 ---

 It has been a while since I read about [Electron](http://electron.atom.io/) and I couldn't wait to get my hands on it.
 Electron is an open source project made by [GitHub](http://www.github.com/) that allows you to build cross platform desktop apps with Web Technologies - in my case with [React](https://facebook.github.io/react/).
-Imagine hybrid mobile apps ([React Native](https://facebook.github.io/react-native/), [Ionic](http://www.ionicframework/)) but for desktops.
+Imagine hybrid mobile apps ([React Native](https://facebook.github.io/react-native/), [Ionic](http://www.ionicframework.com/)) but for desktops.
 Sounds pretty awesome and it is!

 <!--more-->